datacentricdesign/iob22/computational-thinking/04-generative-art/step6-recap.md

 # Extra Task 6.1 Try Different Books or Text

 The algorithm of Step 5 is completely driven by data.
 A different book or text would generate a different result.
-Go ahead and try different text to see how it looks like.
+Go ahead and try other texts and see what it looks like.

 # Extra Task 6.2 Randomise the Colour